nishutiwari7/pesto/README.md

 4       I have a question about my bill.

                                             response generated_response
 0  We apologize for the inconvenience.
-Can you pl...
+Can you please provide your order number so we can investigate?
 1  We apologize for the inconvenience.
-Can you pl...
+Can you please provide a photo of the damaged product so we can assist you further?
 2  Certainly.
-Please provide your order number an...
+Please provide your order number and reason for return, and we will provide you with instructions on how to proceed.
 3  No problem.
-Can you please provide your order ...
+Can you please provide your order number and the new shipping address you'd like to use?
 4  We'd be happy to help.
-Can you please provide ...
+Can you please provide your account number and a brief description of your question?

 # Results:
 After training the model, you can use the generate_response function to generate responses for any customer query.